vigyannveshi/controlling_brightness_of_image_using_photoresistor/Readme.md

-# Controlling Brightness of a Image using photoresistor
+# Controlling Brightness of a Image using Photoresistor

 <img src="featured_img.svg">